 Skagit Valley Malting Expansion Plan

 Skagit has started the year off strong, with five single vessel malting machines in full production.
 All five machines are running 24/7, but we won't be stopping there.
 Our operations team has begun fabricating machines six and seven and they are expected to be up and running by the beginning of Spring.
-By the beginning of Summer we will install two more machines for a total of nine Single Vessel Malting machines.
-In just over a year we will have tripled our production of Skagit malt from 27 tons a week to over 80 tons every 8-10 days.
+By the end of Summer we plan on installing two more machines for a total of nine Single Vessel Malting machines.
+In just over a year we are planning to have tripled our production of Skagit malt from 27 tons a week to over 80 tons every 8-10 days.

 80 tons of malt produced every 8-10 days